CS2103JAN2017-W10-B2/addressbook-level4/docs/UserGuide.md

 Examples:

-* `set_path f:/ToDoList.xml`<br>
+* `set_path f:/doitdoit!!.xml`<br>
-Sets the stroage file to be 'ToDoList.xml' under disk f.
+Sets the stroage file to be 'doitdoit!!.xml' under disk f.

 * `set_path default`
 Sets the storage file to be default name under default folder.
+### 2.8.
+Clearing all entries : `clear`

+Clears all entries from the doitdoit!!.
+Can be undone<br>
+Format: `clear`

+### 2.11.
+Exiting the program : `exit`

+Exits the program.<br>
+Format: `exit`

+### 2.12.
+Saving the data

+doitdoit!! data are saved in the hard disk automatically after any command that changes the data.<br>
+There is no need to save manually.

 ## 3. FAQ

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your previous To Do List folder.
+       the file that contains the data of your previous doitdoit!! folder.

 ## 4. Command Summary